NotAShelf/notashelf.dev/posts/rns.md

 The system exposes functions like `nvim_set_option_bool()`, `nvim_create_keymap()`, and `plugin_config_begin()` that can be called from C, Rust, or Zig.

-Now let's walk through each component, because I'm quite proud of how deranged the design is.
+Now, let's walk through each component, because I'm quite proud of how ~~deranged~~ intricate the design is.

 ### The FFI Bridge